m-maillot/swenta/README.md

 # Swenta

 Swenta is a sample project to show how to use most popular Android library.
 It's a dummy project which I improve to test and show how I use Android librairies.
-Today, the project shows a list of news extracted from Geekwire (provide a complete RSS).
+Today, the project shows a list of news extracted from Website Geekwire (provide a complete RSS).

 ## Architecture